GCpeeper/HuntTheWampus/README.md

 <h2>Monsters and Character</h2>
 Bat:
-When character enters room they get frozen, bat flies over then fade to black.
+When character enters room they get frozen, bat flies over they get moved to another room.
 Character appears in valid room chosen at random.
+Bat is removed from previous room and moved to another room.

 Wampus:
 Red lion thing.
+If you have a sword on you, you will hit it.
+Other wise, it will kill you.

 Bottomless Pit:
 Character fall and reaches the bottom,  wampus with a beard asks riddles.
-Need three answers to be let out
+Need two correct answers to be let out.
+Sends you back to spawn.
+Each answer costs 1 coin

+Store:
+Can buy a sword, a hint towards the Wumpus' location, invulnerability to bats and pits for 10 seconds, or can gamble for more coins

 Store: